chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 		return 1.0
 	}
 }
-}} with only the necessary minimal changes to implement {{replace use of candle timestamps with wall-clock time for pyramiding decay (elapsedMin) and lastAdd updates, and fall back to wallNow when candle time is zero}}.
+}} with only the necessary minimal changes to implement {{replace pyramiding decay elapsed_min computation to use time.Since(lastAdd) with fallback to oldest lot OpenTime or dailyStart, and set lastAdd to time.Now().UTC() when appending a new lot}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{replace use of candle timestamps with wall-clock time for pyramiding decay (elapsedMin) and lastAdd updates, and fall back to wallNow when candle time is zero}}.
+Only apply the minimal edits required to implement {{replace pyramiding decay elapsed_min computation to use time.Since(lastAdd) with fallback to oldest lot OpenTime or dailyStart, and set lastAdd to time.Now().UTC() when appending a new lot}}.
 Return the complete file, copy-paste ready.